Travel year 2022: Cautious confidence | DW | 23.12.2021

 Other popular destinations such as the USA or the Maldives, on the other hand, have reopened.
 But that can change quickly.

-To be on the safe side in this confusing situation, vacationers have increasingly been booking package tours and with travel agencies since the beginning of the pandemic.
-Major tour operators such as TUI are also offering flexible cancellation policies and are covering some of the costs incurred for quarantine at the vacation destination.
+Ever since the beginning of the pandemic, just to be on the safe side, vacationers have either been increasingly booking package tours or booking via travel agents.
+Major tour operators such as TUI are also offering flexible cancellation policies and are covering some of the costs incurred for quarantine at vacation destinations.

 Which vacation countries will be able to win the trust of travelers at all will also depend on how the local government and tourism industry deal with omicron, says tourism researcher Pillmayer.

 The vaccination status of the holidaymakers themselves is also becoming increasingly important.
-Countries such as Costa Rica and the US only allow fully vaccinated people into the country, while on the Cape Verde Islands, for example, it requires arrivals to be either fully vaccinated or recovered from a COVID infection as well as present a recent negative test.
+Countries such as Costa Rica and the US only allow fully vaccinated people into the country, while on the Cape Verde Islands, for example, arrivals are not only required to be either fully vaccinated or recovered from a COVID-19 infection, they also need to present a recent negative test.
 Most operators also require completely vaccinated travelers on cruises.

 Those who want to travel within Germany will probably also need to be vaccinated.
 Almost everywhere in the country, there is a requirement for vacationers to be either vaccinated or recovered.

-From December 28, the rules will also be tightened further.
+From December 28, the rules in Germany are to be tightened further.
 For example, only 10 people will be allowed to meet privately.
 The possibility of a general vaccine mandate is also being discussed.

 The extent to which the tourism industry in Germany can prepare for full hotels and restaurants remains questionable.
 Many employees have now turned their backs on the industry and moved to retail or the automotive industry, for example.
 According to tourism researcher Pillmayer, the situation is dramatic: "We are no longer just talking about a shortage of skilled workers, but a general shortage of employees.